yglcode/zig_interfaces/README.md

 }
 ```
 ### interface 2: 1st implementation of vtable and dynamic disptaching ###
 Zig has switched from old style dynamic dispatching based on embedded vtab and #fieldParentPtr(), to the following pattern based on "fat pointer" interface; please go to this article for more details ["Allocgate is coming in Zig 0.9,..."](https://pithlessly.github.io/allocgate.html).

-Interface std.mem.Allocator uses this pattern, and all standard allocators, std.heap.[ArenaAllocator,GeneralPurposeAllocator,...] have a method "allocator() Allocator" to expose this interface.
+Interface std.mem.Allocator uses this pattern, and all standard allocators, std.heap.[ArenaAllocator, GeneralPurposeAllocator, ...] have a method "allocator() Allocator" to expose this interface.
 The following code changed a bit to douple the interface from implementations.

 ``` zig
 const Shape2 = struct {